mvolkmann/blog/src/swift-ui.md

 This renders an image.
 Many image formats are supported including PNG, JPEG, and HEIC.
-Click `Assets.xcassets` in the Navigator to associate a name with each image to be used.
+To add images, click `Assets.xcassets` in the Navigator.
 Click the "+" in the lower-left to add an entry.
 Give the entry a name and drag images into the 1x, 2x, and 3x boxes.
 Pass the name to the `Image` view as an unlabelled argument.